cve-chatbot-k8s/llm-chatbot/profile/README.md

-## Project: RAG On Custom CVE Data Deployed on Kubernetes
+## Robust and Highly Available Architecture for CVE Data Chatbot

-### Kubernetes Architecture

-This project aims to build a RAG (Retrieval-Augmented Generation) system around the latest CVE (Common Vulnerabilities and Exposures) data.
-Below is the detailed architecture of the project deployed on an AWS EKS cluster.
+This project deploys a Chatbot using Retrieval-Augmented Generation (RAG) to answer questions about the latest Common Vulnerabilities and Exposures (CVE) data.
+Below is a detailed explanation of the architecture and its key components.

+### Architecture Overview

 ![Kubernetes Architecture](./kubernetes.png)

-### Architecture Explanation
+### Key Components

-This is a Robust and Highly Available architecture to deploy a Chatbot that uses RAG (Retrieval-Augmented Generation) to answer questions about the latest CVE (Common Vulnerabilities and Exposures) data.
+1. **Custom Kubernetes Operator**
-We created a custom kubernetes operator to monitor for new CVE releases and push the data via the processor to the kafka cluster
+    - Monitors for new CVE releases.
+    - Pushes data via the processor to the Kafka cluster.

-The consumer then processes the received messages and stores them in the Postgres Database.
-Another kubernetes Job is created to create embeddings for the CVE data in the same Postgres Database.
-These embeddings are used when the user asks a question about the CVE data.
-We managed to train the LLM (Language Model) on the embeddings to generate answers to the questions asked by the user.
-The kind of questions that can be asked are:
+2. **Kafka Cluster**
+    - Receives data from the custom operator.
+    - Ensures high availability and fault tolerance.

+3. **Consumer Application**
+    - Processes received messages.
+    - Stores data in the PostgreSQL database.

+4. **Embeddings Job**
+    - Creates embeddings for CVE data.
+    - Stores embeddings in the PostgreSQL database.

+5. **Language Model Chatbot (LLM)**
+    - Uses embeddings to generate answers to user questions.

+### Example Questions

-- I am using gitlab which vulnerability does gitlab have?
-And how can I mitigate it?
+- "I am using GitLab.
+Which vulnerability does GitLab have?
+How can I mitigate it?"
-- Which CVE affected GlobalProtect App by Palo Alto Networks Describe in detail
+- "Which CVE affected GlobalProtect App by Palo Alto Networks?
+Describe in detail."
-- What is the CVE for the vulnerability in the Apache HTTP Server 2.4.46 and how can I mitigate it?
+- "What is the CVE for the vulnerability in the Apache HTTP Server 2.4.46 and how can I mitigate it?"

-This project also features Robust Monitoring and is created for being Highly Available and Scalable.
-Here are some key aspects of the architecture:
+### Architecture Features

-- Microservices Architecture: The project is built using a microservices architecture.
-Each service is deployed as a separate container in the Kubernetes cluster.
+- **Microservices Architecture**: Each service is deployed as a separate container in the Kubernetes cluster.
-- Availability: Used Anti-Affinity rules to ensure that the pods are not scheduled on the same node for all components.
+- **Availability**: Anti-Affinity rules ensure pods are not scheduled on the same node.
-- Scalability: Each Kubernetes component using Horizontal Pod Autoscaler to scale based on the CPU and Memory usage.
-We have configured PDB (Pod Disruption Budget) to ensure that the pods are not disrupted during scaling.
+- **Scalability**: Horizontal Pod Autoscaler scales components based on CPU and memory usage.
+Pod Disruption Budget (PDB) ensures minimal disruption during scaling.
-- Monitoring: Prometheus and Grafana is bootstrapped with the EKS cluster to get metrics from the Kubernetes cluster.
-We also created custom dashboards in Grafana to monitor the services.
+- **Monitoring**: Prometheus and Grafana are bootstrapped with the EKS cluster to collect and visualize metrics.
+Custom dashboards in Grafana monitor services.
-- Logging: We are using FluentD to collect all the logs from multiple services and forward them to CloudWatch.
+- **Logging**: FluentD collects logs from multiple services and forwards them to CloudWatch.
-- Security: IAM Roles are created using the Least Privilege Principle.
-We are using AWS EKS with private subnets and the EKS cluster is bootstrapped with the AWS CNI plugin.
-All external services are exposed using istio ingress gateway with a valid SSL certificate.
+- **Security**: IAM Roles follow the Least Privilege Principle.
+AWS EKS is used with private subnets and the AWS CNI plugin.
+External services are exposed using Istio Ingress Gateway with a valid SSL certificate.
-- Service Mesh: We are using Istio in a sidecar configuration to manage the traffic between the services.
-We have configured the Istio Gateway to expose the services to the outside world.
+- **Service Mesh**: Istio in a sidecar configuration manages traffic between services.
+Istio Gateway exposes services to the outside world.
-- SSL Certificates: We are using cert-manager to manage the SSL certificates for the services.
-We have configured the cert-manager to automatically renew the certificates.
-Thus there is no manual intervention required to renew the certificates.
+- **SSL Certificates**: Cert-manager manages SSL certificates for services, automatically renewing them without manual intervention.